COVID-19 Vaccination in Maine

 Scheduling Your Vaccination

-Why are there no appointments at a site on the Maine website that says it is open to the public?
+Why are there no appointments at a site on vaccines.gov that says it is open to the public?

-I am now age-eligible.
-Will my doctor’s office contact me to help me get vaccinated?
+Will my doctor’s office be able to get me vaccinated?

 I lost my vaccination card.
 What should I do?

-The Maine Immunization Program does not issue replacement COVID-19 vaccination cards, but you can use the online record request form or call 287-3746 to obtain a copy of your immunization record.
+You do not need proof of prior vaccination in order to receive this update COVID-19 vaccine.
+And while the Maine Immunization Program does not issue replacement COVID-19 vaccination cards, you can use the online record request form or call 207-287-3746 to obtain a copy of your immunization record.

 About the COVID-19 Vaccine